QiuhuaL/CarND-Behavioral-Cloning-P3/writeup_report.md

 | Dense                 | fulluy connected, output size 1     |

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image_model]

-The lamda layer is to noralize the images and the cropping is used to choose an area of interest that excludes the sky and/or the hood of the car.
-Here is an example of an input image and its cropped version after passing through the normlization layer and the Cropping2D layer:
+The lamda layer is to normalize the images and the cropping is used to choose an area of interest that excludes the sky and/or the hood of the car.
+Here is an example of an input image and and the image after passing the normlization layer and the Cropping2D layer:

 ![alt text][image_original]
 ![alt text][image_normalized]
-![alt text][image_cropped]

 #### 3. Creation of the Training Set & Training Process